With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Gpa Treatment Inc is a methadone treatment center in Atlanta, GA located at 4255 Chamblee Tucker Road, 30340 zip code.
+Gpa Treatment Inc is a methadone treatment center in Atlanta, GA situated at 4255 Chamblee Tucker Road, 30340 zip code.
 Gpa Treatment Inc provides methadone maintenance.
-Also, Gpa Treatment Inc provides social skills development and case management.
+Also, Gpa Treatment Inc offers social skills development and case management.

 Chris 180 Inc is a methadone clinic in Atlanta, GA situated at 2805 Metropolitan Parkway, 30315 zip code area.
 Chris 180 Inc provides naltrexone administration.
-In addition, Chris 180 Inc offers transportation assistance, housing services and mental health services.
-Chris 180 Inc includes opioid treatment for children and adolescents.
+Also, Chris 180 Inc offers mental health services, social skills development and transportation assistance.
+Chris 180 Inc provides opioid treatment for children and adolescents.

-Southside Behavioral Lifestyle Enrichment Center is a methadone clinic in Atlanta, Georgia situated at 1100 Cleveland Avenue, 30344 zip code.
+Southside Behavioral Lifestyle Enrichment Center is a methadone treatment center in Atlanta, Georgia situated at 1100 Cleveland Avenue, 30344 zip code.
 Southside Behavioral Lifestyle Enrichment Center provides methadone maintenance.
-Also, Southside Behavioral Lifestyle Enrichment Center provides transportation assistance, mental health services and mentoring/peer support.
-Southside Behavioral Lifestyle Enrichment Center provides opioid treatment for adults and young adults.
+In addition, Southside Behavioral Lifestyle Enrichment Center offers mentoring/peer support, professional intervention and mental health services.
+Southside Behavioral Lifestyle Enrichment Center includes opioid treatment for young adults and adults.

-Talbott At Dunwoody is a methadone treatment center in Atlanta, GA located at 4480 North Shallowford Road, Suite 224, 30338 zip code area.
+Talbott At Dunwoody is a methadone treatment center in Atlanta, GA situated at 4480 North Shallowford Road, Suite 224, 30338 zip code area.
 Talbott At Dunwoody provides methadone/buprenorphine for pain management, naltrexone administration and relapse prevention from naltrexone.
-Also, Talbott At Dunwoody offers mental health services, mentoring/peer support and case management.
-Talbott At Dunwoody includes opioid treatment for young adults and adults.
+In addition, Talbott At Dunwoody provides mental health services, mentoring/peer support and case management.
+Talbott At Dunwoody provides opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.